Lestoven/react-squad-builder/README.md

 # React squad builder

 ## About the library
 The **"react-squad-builder"** library simplifies the creation of a football starting XI.
 It offers a pitch featuring players and a bench.
 Users can easily add or swap players on the pitch.
-Simply include the component and define the players, the component handles the rest.
+Simply include the component and define the players, the component handles the rest. *The library is responsive, which means it also works properly on mobile devices.*

 ## The library provides:
 * various formations,